Zeusomos/bonds/README.md

 # CyberSecurity_42school
-Projects for deep diving into reverse engineering, learning to reconstruct a code, and und
+Projects for deep diving into reverse engineering, learning to reconstruct a code, and understanding it to detect faults.

+# General terms
+We are given an image ISO for VMV(64 bits).
+In ord